 1975 – 1982

-The first brand name was designed by Phil Gibbon, an artist from the English city of Brighton.
+Phil Gibbon, an artist from the English city of Brighton, designed the first brand name.
 He used the stylized abbreviation “DMC” to make it symmetrical.
 The letter “D” looked like a mirrored “C” because it lacked a vertical stroke on the right side.
 The “M,” in turn, was shaped like an inverted “E.”

-There was also an alternative version of the symbol – with the inscription “DELOREAN.”
+There was also an alternative version of the symbol with the inscription “DELOREAN.”
 It used the same unusual font as the main logo.
-The company name consisted of white letters and was inside a black rectangle.
-Such graphic designations were typical for the style of the 1970s.
+The company name was white and inside a black rectangle.
+Such graphic designations were typical of the 1970s style.

 1995 – 2008